cvg/crocodl-benchmark/DATA.md

 └── {device}_query.txt                      # Sequence of session ids that go into a query for that device
 ```

-You could find all of the location information, including session list per location, ground truth NavVis scan, map/query splits in the provided [locations sheet](locations_release.xlsx)
+You could find all of the location information, including session list per location, ground truth NavVis scan, map/query splits in the provided [locations sheet](locations_release.xlsx).

 ### 4 Data download
 TODO: